 This report presents a summary of a small, mixed-method research project, funded by the Staff and Educational Development Association (SEDA).
 This collaborative project was undertaken by educational developers based at the Universities of Suffolk and Surrey.
 The project focused on examining relations between digital fluency and teaching excellence within the Higher Education (HE) sector, primarily through the development of a set of rich and elaborate case studies of academic tutors.

 We explored HE tutors’ conceptions of teaching excellence, with particular attention to their knowledge and skills in the application/use of digital learning and teaching resources.
-We have been interested to know more about tutors’ perceptions of digital fluency ie in their ease and confidence in the design, use and application of technology enhanced learning (TEL) within their practices as academics, but our approach foregrounded the tutors’ espoused pedagogical beliefs and practices in teaching and support of students’ learning.
+We have been interested to know more about tutors’ perceptions of digital fluency ie in their ease and confidence in the design, use and application of technology enhanced learning (TEL) within their practices as academics, but our approach has foregrounded the tutors’ espoused pedagogical beliefs and practices in teaching and support of students’ learning.
 We suggest this study is particularly opportune, given the development and implementation of the UK’s Teaching Excellence Framework (TEF).

 The project was a qualitative study exploring the attitudes, conceptions and practices of eight HE tutors, working in two institutions (University of Suffolk and University of Surrey).
 We have worked with four tutors at the University of Suffolk, and four tutors at the University of Surrey.
 Within each of the institutions, we have worked with one tutor associated to each of four disciplinary clusters: STEM; Arts and Humanities; Health and Social Care; and Social Sciences.